Fort Supply Site Tour

 Figure 1: Ordnance Sergeant's Quarters

-The five remaining buildings from the military period (1868-1894) are undergoing preservation and restoration to their appearance of over 110 years ago.
-The 1874 Ordnance Sergeant's Quarters (figure1) and the 1882 Civilian Employee Quarters (figure 5) are picket-style log buildings.
+These five buildings date from the military period (1868–1894).
+The 1874 Ordnance Sergeant's Quarters (figure 1) and the 1882 Civilian Employee Quarters (figure 5) are picket-style log buildings.

 These are rare examples of a once-common frontier construction method.
 Vertical logs form the walls of these buildings.
 The 1878 Commanding Officer's Quarters (figure 3) and the duplex 1882 Officers' Quarters (figure 4) are the only frame houses left on "Officers' Row."
 The 1892 Guard House (figure 2) was the only brick building erected by the Army at Fort Supply.
 It has been restored and furnished to 1893 and contains an exhibit area.
 A replica of the original 1868 stockade provides visitors with a glimpse of frontier army life.